IoT Security: Challenges and Solutions

 Securing the IoT

-To help semiconductor vendors, IP companies, and IoT device manufacturers address these challenges, SecureRF has developed a Group Theoretic cryptographic system designed to provide future-proof security for low-power IoT devices.
+To help semiconductor vendors, IP companies, and IoT device manufacturers address these challenges, Veridify has developed a Group Theoretic cryptographic system designed to provide future-proof security for low-power IoT devices.
 Based on three distinct areas of mathematics (the theory of braids, the theory of matrices with polynomial entries, and modular arithmetic), the cryptosystem at its core has a specialized function known as E-Multiplication™.
 The combination of these mathematical tools within this specialized function delivers a strong security solution without the resource-intensive computations demanded by other methods.

-SecureRF’s approach enables ultra-low-power consumption and fast performance on resource-constrained systems, with an algorithm that runs in linear-time.
+Veridify’s approach enables ultra-low-power consumption and fast performance on resource-constrained systems, with an algorithm that runs in linear-time.
 It is suitable for 8-bit to 32-bit embedded processors with small memory footprints.
 This includes ARM-Cortex M0 and M3 cores, RISC-V processors, as well as 8-bit 8051-based microcontrollers.
 Protocols can be made resistant to man-in-the-middle and replay attacks, and encryption/decryption key management is mitigated because secure keys are generated for each authentication session.
 Finally, unlike classic cryptographic protocols, such as RSA and ECC, SecureRF’s Group Theoretic protocols are not susceptible to known quantum-based security threats.

-With performance up to 100 times faster than today’s commercial security methods, SecureRF’s Group Theoretic cryptosystem addresses the security needs of even the smallest devices entering the IoT and is available as a Security Tool Kit for several microcontrollers and as an IP core for FPGAs and ASICs.
+With performance up to 100 times faster than today’s commercial security methods, Veridify’s Group Theoretic cryptosystem addresses the security needs of even the smallest devices entering the IoT and is available as a Security Tool Kit for several microcontrollers and as an IP core for FPGAs and ASICs.